We all have memories engraved in our hearts.

 Invisible bridges to our eyes, yet entirely real, physical, and carriers of information.

-The b.blue then appears to pay homage to this subtle light, sculpting space through plays of shadow and reflection, caressing textures, and inviting sensitive contemplation.
+The BURNING BLUE then appears to pay homage to this subtle light, sculpting space through plays of shadow and reflection, caressing textures, and inviting sensitive contemplation.
 It is a silent celebration of this immaterial force, both fragile and essential, shaping our relationship with the universe.

 CONNECTED TO ASTRO-NOMICAL KNOWLEDGE